MortexAG/game-of-life/README.md

 # Game of Life (Raylib)

 A simple implementation of Conway's Game of Life using **Raylib**.
+Patterns were generated using ChatGPT.
+I was mainly concerned with the game logic and menus.
 ## Features
 - Toggleable side menu (**TAB**) to select different starting patterns.
 - Various predefined patterns (Still Lifes, Oscillators, Spaceships).